 Purslane is that ubiquitous weed that grows almost anywhere, but it is mostly weeded.
 It is persistent, with seeds being able to germinate even when 40 years old, and plants will spring from tiny pieces of leaf.
-What is not commonly known is that Purslane is delicious and highly edible.
+What is not commonly known is that Purslane is delicious and highly edible with a pleasantly sour taste.
 But before you go foraging around your neighbourhood, make sure that you can identify the plant accurately, and that it hasn’t been sprayed.

 The plant has fleshy succulent leaves and stems with yellow flowers that come later in the season.
 They look like baby jade plants.
 The leaves can vary from green to red-tinged.
 The stems lay flat on the ground as they radiate from a single taproot sometimes forming large mats of leaves.
 Some varieties lift their stems into the air, becoming very attractive and easier to pick.
 NOTE that Purlsane harvested in the morning will be more tart than Purslane harvested later in the day or evening.